Table of Contents

 What is order tagging?

-Order tagging is the process of customizing fulfillment workflows by organizing orders based on custom rules created ahead of time to improve order accuracy without the need to constantly manage and evaluate every order as they come in.
+Order tagging is the process of customising fulfilment workflows by organising orders based on custom rules created ahead of time to improve order accuracy without the need to constantly manage and evaluate every order as they come in.

-Order tagging is a great solution if some orders require a different processing, fulfillment, and shipping workflow than others.
+Order tagging is a great solution if some orders require a different processing, fulfilment, and shipping workflow than others.

-Whether you’re looking to tag orders by customer type, product, or to create different, automated fulfillment workflows, order tagging can be an easy solution to common fulfillment challenges.
+Whether you’re looking to tag orders by customer type, product, or to create different, automated fulfilment workflows, order tagging can be an easy solution to common fulfilment challenges.